harpz-dev/ReMind/README.md

 Players observe a visually displayed path on the grid:
 - **Start Point**: Highlighted in green.
 - **End Point**: Marked in red.
-- **Path**: Drawn in blue to indicate the correct sequence.
+- **Path**: Drawn in blue to indicate the sequence.

 ### Reproduction Phase:
 - Players use touch and drag gestures to recreate the displayed path.
-- Nodes connected correctly will turn blue.
+- Selected nodes will turn Blue
 - Movement is valid in all 8 directions (horizontal, vertical, and diagonal).

 ### Scoring: